marxanweb/docs/user.md

 ### Managing features
 #### Creating new features
 All users can create new features using a number of different methods which are described below.
 In each case the process ends with the feature being uploaded to Mapbox so that it can be visualised in the map.
 For more information see [Uploading spatial data to Mapbox](#uploading-spatial-data-to-mapbox).
+In all of the import/create feature windows there is the option to add the new feature to the current project.

 ##### Importing from a shapefile
 To upload existing spatial data from the local machine onto the server as new features use the import from shapefile window.
 This steps you through the process of imported single or multiple features.